openprov/interop-test-harness/docs/Design.md

 * Else, `localconfig/harness.yaml`.

 The function will not reinitialise the `harness.HarnessResources` instance once it has been created and initialised.

-The test harness needs to be bootstrapped as soon as the module is loaded to allow the use of dynamic test method generation from the test cases, as described below.

 A valid YAML configuration file, which, when loaded, yields a Python dictionary holding the configuration required by `harness.HarnessResources` is: